salem382/nodeJs-high-school/README.md

-# ECommerce Website Noon Clone
+# Educational website Noon clone

-Welcome to Noon Clone !
-This is a web application built with Node.js and Mongoose that allows users to browse and purchase products,   add products to wishlist, apply coupons,add review for product how buy it , manage their cart, and make cash or Stripe payments for their orders.
+The high school project is a web application developed using Node.js and MongoDB.
+It provides a platform for high school students to access educational materials and assignments based on their educational stage and subject classification.

 ## Table of Contents